 One of the most controversial topics within the Catholic Church is women as priests.
 As more and more churches allow women to be ordained, the Catholic Church has come under attack.
 People claim that it is a matter of justice, and that the Church must not value women.
 But what really is the Church’s reasoning of this topic?

-In a recent interview, Pope Francis discussed the role of women in the Catholic Church.
-The interviewer asked the pope what women’s part within the church should be and how it can be made more visible.
+part within the church should be and how it can be made more visible.
 Pope Francis replied by saying,

 “It is necessary to broaden the opportunities for a stronger presence of women in the church.
 I am wary of a solution that can be reduced to a kind of ‘female machismo,’ because a woman has a different make-up than a man.”
 He went on to say, “The woman is essential for the church.
 Mary, a woman, is more important than the bishops.
 I say this because we must not confuse the function with the dignity.
 We must therefore investigate further the role of women in the church.”
 (Read the full interview)